Fifciu/what-can-i-do/README.md

 # What can I do?
 World's issues solutions ranking
+Epicenter are ideas and problems.
+Everything else is secondary.

 ## Frontend
 - [ ] Static generated nuxt app, I have to rewrite this to use localStorage instead of Cookies